Nalin-Angrish/Minecom/README.md

 ### For backend
 5. Install all python requirements by running `pip install -r requirements.txt`.
 You can also use a [virtual environment](https://docs.python.org/3/library/venv.html) if you have a lot of projects that require different versions of different libraries.
 6. Whenever there is a database schema change, you need to run `python3 manage.py makemigrations` and `python3 manage.py migrate`.
-7. To run the server, run `python3 manage.py runserver 8080`.
-This will run the backend on `http://localhost:8080/`.
+7. To run the server, run `python3 manage.py runserver`.
+This will run the backend on `http://localhost:8000/`.

 ### For frontend
 5. Move into the `frontend` directory.